Jeff Bezos says National Enquirer is blackmailing him with nude photos

-Jeff Bezos says that "top people" at the National Enquirer are trying to blackmail him by publishing photos that show the Amazon chief executive naked.
+Jeff Bezos alleged Thursday that "top people" at The National Enquirer tried to blackmail him by threatening to publish nude photos unless the Amazon chief ended an investigation into how the publication obtained text messages between him and his girlfriend.

-In a blog post published Thursday, Bezos said he was recently threatened with publication of intimate photos of him with Lauren Sanchez, a journalist Bezos has been linked with romantically.
+In a highly personal blog post, Bezos said the publication recently threatened to publish intimate photos of him and Lauren Sanchez, a journalist Bezos has been linked with romantically.
 Bezos' post includes email exchanges that he says proves an extortion plot against him.

-"I was made an offer I couldn't refuse," Bezos writes.
-"Rather than capitulate to extortion and blackmail, I've decided to publish exactly what they sent me, despite the personal cost and embarrassment they threaten."
+"Rather than capitulate to extortion and blackmail, I've decided to publish exactly what they sent me, despite the personal cost and embarrassment they threaten," Bezos wrote in the post, which includes emails allegedly from National Enquirer publisher American Media Inc.

+In the emails, sent to an attorney for a Bezos security consultant, an AMI executive threatened to publish the photos unless Bezos made false statements that AMI was never "politically motivated or influenced by political forces," according to the blog post.

-Bezos notes that David Pecker, CEO of National Enquirer American Media, recently struck an immunity deal with the Justice Department to reveal President Donald Trump's role in hush agreements with women ahead of the 2016 US election.
+The Amazon chief notes that David Pecker, CEO of American Media, recently struck an immunity deal with the Justice Department to reveal President Donald Trump's role in hush-money agreements with women ahead of the 2016 US election.

-In letters sent to Bezos, AMI threatened to publish the photos unless he made false statements that the company was never "politically motivated or influenced by political forces."
-The National Enquirer was the first to print details of Bezos' affair with Sanchez, which led to the dissolution of Bezos' 25-year marriage to MacKenzie Bezos.

-According to a threatening email sent to attorney of Gavin de Becker, a security specialist Bezos hired, the photos include "a naked selfie in a bathroom – while wearing a wedding ring" and a "glimpse" of Sanchez's "nether region," among others.

 AMI admitted in December to "working in concert" with the Trump campaign to pay off a woman who accused Trump of having an affair with her in order to quash the story.